 Say Your Prayers

 I am a firm believer in the power of prayer.
-No problem is too big that God cannot fix it, and no matter is too small that He’s unwilling to attend to it.
+No problem is too big that God cannot fix it.
+And no matter is too small that He’s unwilling to attend to it.
 I can’t think of a better way to start the New Year right than on your knees.

 One of the most important things you can do for your spouse and children is to pray for them regularly.
-I’ve created several printables to help with this endeavor, the most popular of which is this head-to-toe prayer guide for wives to pray over their husbands:
+I’ve created several printables to help with this endeavor.
+One of the most popular is this head-to-toe prayer guide for wives to pray over their husbands:

 If you like this one, you should also check out my other prayer guides, as well.
 They are all replete with Scripture, so you can be sure your requests are in line with God’s heart on the matter:

 - Praying for Your Husband – This is a head-to-toe guide for wives to pray over their husbands.